NickMcConnell/Beleriand/docs/hacking/modifying.rst

 =================
-Modifying Angband
+Modifying NarSil
 =================

-Angband is not just a great game in its own right, it is really easy to modify.
+NarSil is not just a great game in its own right, it is really easy to modify.
 Much of the detail of the game is contained in text data files.
 These can be changed using nothing more than a text editor for an immediate change to how the game works.